deput/RWTaskKit/README.md

 `ScheduleTask1` will be executed right after `1448873913`(timestamp, like `[[NSDate date] timeIntervalSince1970]`), it will be executed `5` times for every `1` second.

-`ScheduleTask2` will be executed every `2` seconds, and it will repeat `10` times .
+`ScheduleTask2` will be executed every `2` seconds, and it will repeat `10` times.

-Schedule task has a built-in clock, time interval is 1 second.
+Schedule task has a built-in clock, the time interval is 1 second.
 Thus the `timeinterval` in paramters should be an integral multiple of built-in time interval.
 Besides the maximum `timeinterval` is 120 * built-in time interval.

-> Note: developers can customize the built-in time interval by trigger a repeatly notification implused by your own `NSTimer`.
+> Note: developers can customize the built-in time interval by trigger a repeatedly notification implused by your own `NSTimer`.
 >
 > First, use `NO_RW_CLOCK` macro only once in any `.m` file.
 Second, post a notification with name `RWAppClockTicktockNotificationKey` in your customized timer.